ChairOfStructuralMechanicsTUM/Mechanics_Apps/Rollercoaster/README.md

 # Rollercoaster App

-Prototype of a WebApp demonstrating Transverse Strain via Bokeh for the lectures at the Chair of Structural Mechanics, Prof. Müller, TUM (Technische Universität München).
+Prototype of a WebApp demonstrating energy variation via Bokeh for the lectures at the Chair of Structural Mechanics, Prof. Müller, TUM (Technische Universität München).

 The app can be run using the command "bokeh serve --show Rollercoaster/" from the parent directory.